Queer Contra Dance Camp

 Our Camp

-San Francisco Bay Queer Contra Dance's twelfth annual camp welcomes dancers of all identities and experience.
+San Francisco Bay Queer Contra Dance's fourteenth annual camp welcomes dancers of all identities and experience.
 We use the calling terms larks and robins, prioritize consent, and have gender-free facilities so that everyone can be included.
 New dancers will find that contra is an exuberant, social, and easy-to-learn American barn dance with roots in English folk dance.
-For experienced dancers, dancing as part of a community that prioritizes inclusion and everyone's enjoyment is one of the most magical and exuberant opportunities contra provides.
+For experienced dancers, dancing as part of a community that prioritizes inclusion and everyone's enjoyment is one of the most magical opportunities contra provides.
 Take a weekend away with us to dance, relax, make friends, and enjoy the lovely California redwoods.
-See what campers said about Queer Contra Dance Camp 2019!
+See what campers said about Queer Contra Dance Camp 2024!

 Nick Cuccia